+34912901845 +34654503682

 Curiosities

-- Rome and the Colosseum: Gladiators not only fought; they also performed shows with exotic animals.
-This impressive amphitheater featured a sophisticated system of elevators and trapdoors that amazed spectators, creating an exciting and dramatic atmosphere.
+- Rome and The Colosseum: Gladiators not only fought; they also performed shows with exotic animals.
+This impressive amphitheater had a sophisticated system of elevators and trapdoors that surprised spectators, creating an exciting and dramatic atmosphere.

-- Barcelona and La Sagrada Familia: still under construction, it has been funded solely by private donations.
-Antoni Gaudí dedicated over 40 years to this project, and every architectural detail reflects his spiritual vision and connection to nature, making it a symbol of the city.
+- Barcelona and The Sagrada Familia: still under construction, it has been financed only by private donations.
+Antoni Gaudí dedicated more than 40 years to this project, and every architectural detail reflects his spiritual vision and connection with nature, making it a symbol of the city.

-- Istanbul and the Basilica Cistern: hidden beneath the city, it is a masterpiece of engineering.
-Built in the 6th century, its mystical ambiance includes decorated columns and a famous Medusa head, adding a touch of mystery to its fascinating history.
+- Istanbul and The Basilica Cistern: hidden under the city, it is a masterpiece of engineering.
+Built in the 6th century, its mystical atmosphere includes decorated columns and a famous Medusa fish, adding a touch of mystery to its fascinating history.

-- Mykonos: The island is famous for its resident "pelicans."
-Petros, the original pelican, became the mascot of Mykonos in the 1950s.
-Today, his descendants roam freely, charming tourists and symbolizing island life.
+- Mykonos: The island is famous for its “pelicans” resident.
+Petros, the original pelican, became the mascot of Mykonos in the 50s.
+Today, its descendants roam freely, enchanting tourists and symbolizing island life.

-- Florence: The dome of the Florence Cathedral, designed by Brunelleschi, was an architectural feat in the 15th century.
-With a diameter of 45 meters, it is the largest unsupported brick dome, and climbing to its summit offers stunning views of the city.
+Florence: The dome of the Florence Cathedral, designed by Brunelleschi, was an architectural feat in the 15th century.
+With 45 meters in diameter, it is the largest unsupported brick dome, and climbing to its top offers impressive views of the city.